kfjahnke/envutil/README.md

 ## --split FORMAT_STRING  create a 'single' facet for all facets in a PTO

-This argument is for convenience - you might produce the same set of output images with a 'single' job (see above) for each of the source facets.
+This argument is for convenience - you might produce the same set of output images with 'single' jobs (see above) for each of the source facets.
 Here, you pass a format string which contains a placeholder for an integer (use something like %02d) - this is replaced with each facet number in turn, and a 'single' job for that facet is run,